-View the Combined Sewer Overflow (CSO) Outfalls Google Earth Map (requires Google Earth to be installed on your computer).
+View the Combined Sewer Overflow (CSO) Outfalls Google Earth Map for more information about CSO locations (requires Google Earth to be installed on your computer).

-View the Priority Waterbodies List (PWL) Google Earth Map (requires Google Earth to be installed on your computer).
-This is a map of NYS waterbodies that are part of a statewide inventory that tracks water quality, supported uses, problems, pollutants, and pollution sources.
+Before going to your favorite swimming place, you can check to see if there are any water pollution problems on DEC's Priority Waterbodies List (PWL) Google Earth Map (requires Google Earth to be installed on your computer).
+This is a map of NYS waterbodies that are tracked for water quality.

 For more information about water quality in certain waterbodies, visit the Waterbody Inventory/Priority Waterbodies List webpage.